ZosoV/Number-Plate-Recognition/README.md

 4. `./detect.py in.jpg weights.npz out.jpg`: Detect number plates in an image.

-Instructions to run with the GPU (Nvidia GeForce GTX 1060)
+Instructions to run with the GPU (Nvidia GeForce GTX 1060):

-Install the following dependencies

 Note: if you install tensorflw-gpu with anaconda the programs CUDA Tool Kit and Cudnn comes by default.